Improving people's lives by improving their environment

 Where can we make grants?

-We are more likely to make grants to local organisations based near Greggs shops.
+We are more likely to make grants to local organisations who have a Greggs shop in their region.
 Please use the shop locator on the Greggs website to find your nearest shop.

 How much can we can give?